 Tasker timers, theory…

-I write this as I was asked about how to terminate the incognito chrome browsing on a mobile when the phone is no longer in use.
+I write this as I was asked about how to terminate the incognito chrome browsing on mobile when the phone is no longer in use.
 Potentially, the person interested didn’t want to disclose their browsing habits.
 I get the lock screen arguments, but having such thing on is not always desired for many reasons.
 Motives apart I will use this, and turn off wifi if not connected to show you how to deal with timers correctly.

 The idea is simple.
 I don’t want to start a timer.
 This may seem counter-intuitive at first but bear with me.
 The lowest CPU, and therefore battery condition are time-based.
 Your mobile is running a UNIX timer anyway, and we can hook up to it.
 Instead of telling Tasker to start counting till 300 (5min = 5 x 60sec=300)and perform an action, we can schedule an action to happen at the time which is 300sec away.
-This works as some sort of timer, can be easily cancelled (unlike wait), changed or updated.
+This works as some sort of timer, can be easily canceled (unlike wait), changed or updated.

 Tasker timers, practice…